Marcello Lippi: Coaching philosophy and management style

-In his book Il Gioco delle Idee: Pensieri e Passioni da Bordo Campo (A Game of Ideas: Thoughts and Passions from the Sidelines), Lippi outlined his coaching philosophy.
+In his book Il Gioco delle Idee: Pensieri e Passioni da Bordo Campo ("A Game of Ideas: Thoughts and Passions from the Sidelines"), Lippi outlined his coaching philosophy.
 He emphasizes the importance of team spirit and unity.
 He likens a psychologically well integrated team to the functioning of a psychologically healthy family.
 On the strategic aspect of coaching, he emphasizes the importance of mutual relations between players.
 Players must all follow the same plan and play for each other, "not" for themselves.
-Lippi argues that "a group of the best players do not necessarily make for the best team."
+Lippi argues that "a group of the best players do not necessarily make for the best team".
 What is more important, he argues, is that the tactical plan or formation is one that allows each player to maximize (1) his utility for his teammates and (2) the expression of his full potential.
 Lippi also sat the choice of tactical formation is constrained by the qualities of the team's players.
 Thus selecting the best possible team not only requires finding the right combination of players for the chosen formation, but also finding the right formation for the chosen players.

 Regarded as one of the best and most successful managers of all time, in 2013, James Horncastle, while writing for ESPN, described Lippi has a coaching style and tactical prowess with the following words: "[His] coaching education is broader than most.
 He worked before, during and after the revolution brought by Arrigo Sacchi.
 So think of him as a bridge between the old gioco all’italiana and the new, a blend of the traditional and the modern.
 His teams knew how to man-mark and to play zone.
 They invited opponents onto them and counterattacked but could also take the game to whoever they were playing and press them in their half of the pitch.
 Balance was everything.
 Lippi's starting XIs were never fixed.
 They were always in discussion and would be adapted according to the opposition."
+In the early part of his managerial career, Salvatore Lo Presti noted that Lippi was known for implementing an energetic and offensive style, which used a zonal marking system in defence; throughout his time at Juventus, he frequently used a high defensive line and the offside trap, with Peruzzi and subsequently Buffon acting as sweeper-keepers, while he used heavy pressing off the ball, with the team's forwards being the first line of defence, putting pressure on their opponents.